-The University of Maryland will offer a Ph.D. program concentrating in Biostatistics and Bioinformatics for the 2017-2018 academic year.
-The new program will combine resources from the Mathematics Department and the School of Public Health.
+The University of Maryland is offering a PhD program concentrating in Biostatistics and Bioinformatics starting in the 2017-2018 academic year.
+The new program combines resources from the Mathematics Department and the School of Public Health.

 Students may select their courses and research area to form an individual plan of study under the guidance of a faculty member from STAT, EPIB, CBCB at UMD or DBB/SOM at UMB.
 This program accommodates students' individual backgrounds and interests and offers the opportunity to select courses to supplement the core coursework.
 Students in this program will have opportunities to work on research projects directly with the faculty from the participating programs.

 The Mathematics Department also describes this program on their website.

 The Department of Mathematics maintains the records of all students in the STAT-BB program and handles correspondence with applicants.
 Those applying for admission must indicate their interest to enter the STAT-BB program and the appropriate specialization (e.g., STAT-BB with a sub-specialization in EPIB).
 Applicants interested in the Biostatistics/Bioinformatics concentration must apply to the STAT program through the University of Maryland's online application system, described below.
 Be sure to indicate your interest in STAT-BB.
 Do not apply through SOPHAS.